Interim Ministry Training

 • Future: synthesizing the interim work, activating and training the pastoral search/call committee, and coaching the committee (as requested) to accomplish its work.

 Those who meet the course requirements receive a certificate of completion as an Intentional Interim Minister.
-This course is a pre-requisite for Interim Ministry III.

 Since 1992, the Center for Congregational Health has trained over 2,600 interim pastors who are serving congregations across the United States and in four foreign countries.
 If you believe God is calling you to join this group of trained interims, click on the appropriate course title for dates and registration information.